 A significant component of acquired hearing loss (37 percent) is due to excessive noise exposure from workplace noise and leisure activities such as inappropriate listening behaviours, and this is largely preventable.
 Hearing loss is associated with increasing age, rising from less than 1 percent for people younger than 15 years to three in every four people aged over 70 years.
 About 18 percent of the population live with ear disorders such as Tinnitus and Meniere’s.

-Deafness Forum practices the social model of disability, addressing environmental factors that inhibit our constituents’ participation in society.
-Physical impediments in our sector include communications access, building and transport design, and hearing services affordability.
-The main social factor that is negative community attitudes to deafness and how this is played out to limit people’s functioning in education, workforce and social settings.
+Deafness Forum practices the social model of disability, addressing environmental factors that inhibit peoples’ participation in society.
+Physical impediments include communications access, building, and transport design, and hearing services affordability.
+The main social factor is negative community attitudes to deafness.